 If you have been accused of making a defamatory statement, there are a number of defences to defamation claims, upon which you could rely including:

 The defendant in a defamation case will have a complete defence if they can prove that the defamatory comments, or the imputations or meaning of the comments, are true.
-This can be more difficult than it sounds: if the plaintiff in the case alleges that a statement is defamatory because of something that could be inferred from the comment, the defendant needs to prove that the imputations are true, not just the words on their face.
+This can be more difficult than it sounds: if the plaintiff in the case alleges that a statement is defamatory because of something that could be inferred from the comment, the defendant needs to prove that the imputations are true, not just the words from their mouth.

 If, for example, a magazine published an article that said a celebrity had cosmetic surgery and inferring that they were being dishonest, in order to rely on the ‘truth’ defence, the magazine would need to prove not only that the celebrity had cosmetic surgery, but also that he or she was, in fact, dishonest.